neverneeth/qlcctms-dag-scheduling/README.md

 # DAG Scheduling Framework

-A comprehensive, modular framework for experimenting with DAG (Directed Acyclic Graph) scheduling algorithms in distributed computing systems.
+A comprehensive, modular framework for experimenting with DAG (Directed Acyclic Graph) scheduling using contention cognizant algorithms in distributed computing systems.

 ## Overview